ctolkien/TinyPNG/README.md

 ### Resize Operations

 There are certain combinations when specifying resize options which aren't compatible with TinyPNG.
-We also include strongly type resize operations, depending on the type of resize you want to do.
+We also include strongly typed resize operations, depending on the type of resize you want to do.

 ```csharp